 Freezer to Crock-Pot Meals: Make these meals entirely ahead of time, then freeze and pull them out when you need dinner.
 It just doesn’t get any easier.
 For vegan versions, swap tempeh or vegetarian sausage.
 Try Yellow Split Pea Soup with Creme Fraiche & Torn Croutons, Creole Shrimp and Sausage Jambalaya, Ginger Apricot Chicken with Garlicky Greens, Smoky & Spicy Brisket Sliders with Pickled Onions, Chicken Tikka Masala.

-Get Inspiralized: Twist and munch your way to health with low-carb dishes featuring spiralized veggie noodles in place of pasta.
+Get Inspiralized: Twist and munch your way to health with these high-fiber, antioxidant-rich recipes, featuring spiralized veggie noodles in place of pasta.
 Try Golden Beet Linguini with Arugula & Pistachio Pesto, Parsnip Vermicelli with Olive Tapenade, Butternut Squash Udon Bowl with Grilled Prawns, Japanese Sweet Potato Pho, Rutabaga Spaghetti with Red Pepper and Basil Sauce.

 Cinco de Mayo Spa Cuisine: Savor the flavors of Mexico with slimmed-down, fibered-up versions of traditional favorites.
 Try these: Charred Pepper and Green Pea Guacamole, Sweet Corn Gazpacho with Chipotle Crème, Skinny Taco Salad with Pepita-Ranch Dressing, Grilled Shrimp with Mango Salsa, Cinco de Mayo Cocktail.